-It was mid 2012, first time when I installed TeXstudio version 2.3, on my PC.
-‘Peaceful‘ was the word, I used to describe it then after.
-TeXstudio has now gradually inched to version 2.7 and by time being even more peaceful and wonderful.
+It was mid 2012, the first time I installed TeXstudio version 2.3, on my PC.
+‘Peaceful‘ was the word I used to describe it then after.
+TeXstudio has now gradually inched to version 4.5.2 and by time being even more peaceful and wonderful.
 Wonder why did I call it ‘peaceful’?

 TeXstudio provides simpler writing experience, with bunch of premade TeX templates and quick wizards.
 As first time user, you can just open the application, open File –> New from template and you are ready to go.
 If you want to save the edited .tex file to somewhere else and not in the TeXstudio’s default folder, you may also select your preferred destination folder.

-Remember that, TeXstudio builds five or more files at once, therefore you should better use a blank folder for a single document.
-This will place all files to that blank folder and there will not arise any hindrance in compiling the final document.
+Remember that, TeXstudio builds five or more files at once, therefore you should use a blank folder for a single document.
+This will place all files in that blank folder and there will not be any hindrance in compiling the final document.